patrontheo/PCSC-Eigenvalue-problems/README.md

 ## List of features

-* Changable numerical methods for solving for eigenvalues
+* Changable numerical methods for solving for eigenvalues.
-* Easy conversion to variations of matrices (ex: complex matrices) thanks to the use of templated classes
+* Easy conversion to variations of matrices (ex: complex matrices) thanks to the use of templated classes.
-* No limitations on input matrix size
+* No limitations on input matrix size.
-* Choice of accuracy with adjustable error
+* Choice of accuracy with adjustable error.
-* Easy addition of new dataloader
+* Easy addition of new dataloader.

 ## Tests
 This project uses the GoogleTest library.